Jstith/LogCracker/readme.md

 ## How it Works

-There are several differnt ways to go about log analysis.
+There are several different ways to go about log analysis.
 LogCracker follows my personal methodology, and uses a combination of python and bash scripts to manipulate the data in the log files.

 ## What works right now

 Currently, you can run the python file with a log file passed as an arg and the program will try to identify what kind of log it is.
 Right now, the only working option is SSH.
-If the log is an SSH log, it will parse through the log and dispaly some basic information:
+If the log is an SSH log, it will parse through the log and display some basic information:
 - What IPs are used
 - What port SSH is running on
 - Name of SSH server